 - Social sharing - Squarespace 7 improves the process for connecting social accounts and creating social content feeds.
 It also offers a “push” option for many social networks, and uses special code to help social networks pull the right images and content when you share links from your site.

 - Search engine optimized - We build all known SEO best practices into every Squarespace 7 site.
 For a list of ways that Squarespace 7 helps with search engine rankings, visit SEO and Squarespace overview on the Squarespace 7 help site

-- Navigate through multiple sites - If you manage multiple sites, click the avatar at the bottom of the Home Menu in Squarespace 7 to switch from one site to another.
+- Navigate through multiple sites - If you manage multiple sites, go to the Home Menu in Squarespace 7, scroll down, and click your profile picture or initials to switch from one site to another.

 - Blogging - Squarespace 7 improves the way blog posts are displayed and organized by grouping posts by status, and offers many sophisticated new blog templates.